VirajT7Solution/CookToDoor/PROJECT_DOCUMENTATION.md

 While the current implementation has some limitations, the system provides a solid foundation for future enhancements.
 The planned features and improvements will further strengthen the platform's position in the market and enhance user satisfaction.

 The project has been a valuable learning experience, demonstrating the application of software engineering principles, modern development practices, and the importance of user-centered design.
-PlateMate is ready for deployment and has the potential to make a significant impact in the home-made food delivery market.
+CookToDoor is ready for deployment and has the potential to make a significant impact in the home-made food delivery market.

 ---

 ## 10. References

-This section lists all the books, websites, tools, documentation, and resources that were referenced, used, or consulted during the development of the PlateMate project.
+This section lists all the books, websites, tools, documentation, and resources that were referenced, used, or consulted during the development of the CookToDoor project.

 ### 10.1 Books